Giulio2002/Ethereum-Taxable-Token/README.md

   * put some account in a whitelist to give them special fees

-  * when someone send some tokens, some of them get burned and then the owner can mint the difference while the cap(initail supply) isn't reached
+  * when someone send some tokens, some of them get burned so the owner can mint the difference while the cap(initial supply) isn't reached

   * have a percentage and a minimunFee